 Chomsky is an interesting case, if only given the status he continues to enjoy among the current generation of self-styled ‘radicals’.
 In an interview with the BBC’s Peter Jay in 1976, asked whether there have been any sustained examples on any substantial scale of societies that have approximated the anarchist ideal, Chomsky replies: “the most dramatic example is perhaps the Israeli kibbutzim, which for a long period really were constructed on anarchist principles: that is, self-management, direct worker control, integration of agriculture, industry, service, personal participation in self-management.
 And they were […] extraordinarily successful by almost any measure that one can impose”.
 Despite the changes engendered by their integration into the State after 1948, Chomsky concludes, “as functioning libertarian socialist institutions […] they are an interesting model that is highly relevant to advanced industrial societies in a way in which some of the other examples that have existed in the past are not”.

 As it is, while there’s plenty still being written about the kibbutz, and plenty of academic studies still being conducted, the current generation of anarchist writers, for all their claims of being interested in learning from real-world examples of participatory economics, workplace democracy and so forth, are not doing them.
-A borderline hagiographic preoccupation with Latin American social movements abounds, but a servile conformism and quasi-religious fixation on a fetishised, cartoon version of the struggle for Jewish national self-determination from which the kibbutz arose, and a strictly-enforced anacusis to the history of anti-authoritarian voices in that struggle, have placed the kibbutz firmly out of bounds as an object of study, in the face of vigorous exertions by the evangelists of this new religion to calumniate any view which fails to conform to the caricatures enforced in its own official narrative.
+In these circles, a servile conformism and quasi-religious fixation on a fetishised, cartoon version of the struggle for Jewish national self-determination from which the kibbutz arose, and a strictly-enforced anacusis to the history of anti-authoritarian voices in that struggle, have placed the kibbutz firmly out of bounds as an object of study, in the face of vigorous exertions by the evangelists of this new religion to calumniate any view which fails to conform to the caricatures enforced in its own official narrative.

 In the contemporary worlds of anarchist scholarship and activism, to show or be suspected of showing even a whiff of complicity with Jewish aspirations of national liberation is the ultimate crime, to be accused of which is to be convicted.
 The familiar slogans and clichés that provide the foundational claims of this dogma, although consisting more often than not in merely assuming what has to be proved, are beyond criticism.
 When it comes to the kibbutzim, a sweeping assertion (“but they were Zionist”) is blithely followed with the words “for this reason…,” as if any necessary logical work had been done merely by making the assertion.
 Simply prefixing the word ‘kibbutz’ with the word ‘Zionist’ is now enough to close off any discussion of whether there might be something to be learned from the way of life within those communities, or indeed from the anti-statist aspirations of many of their founders.
 Thus, while it has become perfectly acceptable for anarchists and leftists to stand in “solidarity” with institutionally racist, misogynistic, homophobic, totalitarian death cults, ‘kibbutz’ takes its place among the trigger words guaranteed to send these same people spinning into a vortex of pious condemnation.